 - 2. A proxy need not be a member of the Company. - 3.
 If the appointer is a corporation, the instrument appointing a proxy must be executed under seal or the hand of its duly authorised officer or attorney. - 4.
-The instrument appointing a proxy must be deposited at the Company's Registered Office not less than forty-eight (48) hours before the time set for the AGM or any adjournment thereof.
+The instrument appointing a proxy must be deposited at the Company's Share Registrar's Office at Boardroom Corporate & Advisory Services Pte.
+Ltd. at 50 Raffles Place, #32-01 Singapore Land Tower, Singapore 048623 not less than forty-eight (48) hours before the time set for the AGM or any adjournment thereof.